matplotlib/matplotlib/doc/users/image_tutorial.rst

         imgplot = plt.imshow(lum_img)
         imgplot.set_cmap('spectral')

 There are many other colormap schemes available.
-See a list and images of the colormaps `here
+See the `list and images of the colormaps
 <http://matplotlib.sourceforge.net/examples/pylab_examples/show_colormaps.html>`_.

 .. _Color Bars